IntuitionLabs

 The rapid growth of the FDA’s AI/ML tracker reflects both innovation opportunities and regulatory challenges.
 Transparency and Trust: By making the AI/ML device list public, the FDA signals its commitment to openness.
 Clinicians and patients can see when products use AI and find links to safety summaries ([13]).
 However, research shows that actual benefit-risk information is often poorly reported.
 For example, recent audits found very limited published evidence underpinning cleared devices ([6]).
 A significant implication is that the FDA (and developers) must improve standardized reporting.
 Calls have emerged for post-market surveillance systems akin to those used for drugs.
 Notably, Lin et al. conclude that “dedicated regulatory pathways and postmarket surveillance” are needed given current evidence gaps ([39]).
 The FDA is beginning to address this: new draft guidelines (2024–2025) emphasize performance metrics and continuous monitoring for adaptive AI ([40]) ([41]), while a recent FDA Health IT Strategy (2023) proposes using real-world performance data and registries for oversight.

 Market and Reimbursement: From an industry perspective, AI devices represent a large and growing market.
-Analysts project multi-billion-dollar value (one firm projects $13.7B in 2024 to $255B by 2033) ([43]).
+Analysts project multi-billion-dollar value (one firm projects $13.7B in 2024 to $255B by 2033) ([46]).
 However, meaningful clinical adoption hinges on reimbursement.
-Currently, there are few specific insurance payment codes for AI diagnostics.
-Congress and CMS are exploring new payment pathways for algorithmic care.
-Hospitals are also forming AI oversight committees, as experts recommend ([44]).
+Progress is being made: the CPT 2026 code set includes 288 new codes covering digital health and AI services, and CMS has expanded payment policies for digital mental health treatment devices ([47]).
+Congress has also proposed a dedicated Medicare reimbursement pathway for AI diagnostic devices ([48]).
+CMS has acknowledged that current practice expense valuation does not adequately reflect the cost of SaaS and AI-driven technologies.
+Hospitals are also forming AI oversight committees, as experts recommend ([49]).
 To succeed, AI device makers must not only clear FDA but also demonstrate cost-effectiveness and integration with electronic health records (EHRs).

 Continued Monitoring & Adaptation: In summary, the FDA AI/ML tracker shows a dynamic landscape.
-Its contents (over 800–1200 devices, depending on source ([2]) ([45])) highlight that radiology imaging is currently the “#1 field” for AI devices, but recent data suggest growth in cardiology, neurology, and others ([46]) ([47]).
+With 1,451 cumulative authorized devices through end-2025 ([2]), radiology imaging remains the dominant field (76% of all devices), but cardiovascular and neurology applications are growing steadily ([1]).
 The tracker also reveals a proliferation of devices without robust clinical evidence, underscoring the need for stronger governance.
-Going forward, the FDA is likely to refine its approaches (via guidance on evidence and monitoring, PCCPs, and new performance-based requirements) while continuing to update the list.
-Stakeholders should watch for how regulators tag emerging technologies (such as LLM-based devices) and adapt to shifting policy (e.g. updated software guidance).
+Going forward, the FDA is refining its approaches through finalized PCCP guidance, TPLC-based submission recommendations, international collaboration on AI principles, and new transparency/labeling requirements.
+The EU AI Act's high-risk obligations (effective August 2026–2027) will add another regulatory layer for companies marketing AI devices globally.
+Stakeholders should watch for how regulators tag emerging technologies (such as foundation-model and LLM-based devices) and adapt to the convergence of medical device regulation with broader AI governance frameworks.

 Conclusion

 The FDA AI/ML in Medical Devices Tracker encapsulates the state of AI-device innovation under U.S. regulation.
-It shows that AI is no longer a curiosity in medtech but a mainstream tool, with hundreds of cleared devices now assisting diagnosis and workflow across specialties ([4]) ([1]).
+It shows that AI is no longer a curiosity in medtech but a mainstream tool, with nearly 1,500 cleared devices now assisting diagnosis and workflow across specialties ([2]).
 The tracker’s transparency is valuable: by aggregating device names, clearance dates, and sponsors, it provides a data-rich resource for analysis.
 From this analysis, several lessons emerge.
-First, AI adoption is accelerating – three of every four new entries are in imaging – yet the pace of clinical trial evidence has not kept up ([7]).
-Second, current regulation relies heavily on established pathways (510(k)), but is evolving towards life-cycle oversight (PCCPs) to match AI’s adaptive nature ([22]) ([23]).
-Third, ethical and safety experts warn that transparent reporting and robust monitoring are still lagging behind the hype ([41]) ([42]).
+First, AI adoption is accelerating — 295 new authorizations in 2025 alone, with three of every four entries in imaging — yet the pace of clinical trial evidence has not kept up ([6]).
+Second, current regulation relies heavily on established pathways (510(k)), but is evolving towards life-cycle oversight (PCCPs, now included in 10% of 2025 clearances) to match AI’s adaptive nature ([1]).
+Third, ethical and safety experts warn that transparent reporting and robust monitoring are still lagging behind the hype ([39]) ([45]).
+Fourth, the emergence of foundation models (Aidoc CARE1™) and generative AI (RecovryAI) in the FDA pipeline marks a new chapter, as the agency develops frameworks to evaluate these more complex, adaptive systems.

 As hospitals and patients increasingly encounter AI-powered tools, understanding the FDA’s AI/ML tracker is key.
 It not only lists approved products but also signals broader trends: where regulators are applying scrutiny and where gaps remain.
 Continued research – like the present report – must monitor this evolving landscape.
-Future regulatory updates (e.g. special notifications for LLM-based devices, stronger performance guidelines) will be reflected in the tracker.
+Upcoming regulatory milestones — including finalization of the FDA’s TPLC guidance for AI devices, the EU AI Act’s high-risk obligations (August 2026), and the FDA’s planned tagging of foundation-model devices — will reshape the tracker and the compliance landscape.
 Stakeholders should use this resource as both a snapshot of what AI is already in use, and a guide pointing to where stronger evidence and governance will be required to ensure that these promising technologies truly benefit patient care.

 References: Authoritative data and opinions in this report are drawn from FDA publications, peer-reviewed studies, industry analyses, and news sources.
-For example, FDA guidance and device listings provide official definitions ([11]) ([13]), while journals like JAMA Network and Bioethics highlight evidence gaps and ethical issues ([7]) ([42]).
-Industry analyses and MedTech journalism help quantify trends ([15]) ([4]).
+FDA guidance and device listings provide official definitions ([38]), while journals like JAMA Network Open, npj Digital Medicine, and Bioethics highlight evidence gaps and ethical issues ([6]) ([9]) ([45]).
+Industry analyses from The Imaging Wire, Innolitics, and MedTech Dive quantify trends ([2]) ([1]) ([3]).
 All claims above are supported by these sources.

 DISCLAIMER